DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to sort data in TreeGrid

-In this section you will find the ways of sorting data in TreeGrid.
+In this section you will find the ways of sorting data in TreeGrid

 | Topic                                                        | Description                                                                                                     |
 | ------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------- |